BRASOV ~ COVASNA ~ BISTRITA

 Welcome and greetings at Bucharest airport.

-Transfer to Bran village via Dambovicioara Canyon.
+Private car transfer to Bran village via Dambovicioara Canyon.

 Despite the rain outside, under the large umbrella, the flavours of smoked sausages and forest fruits syrups tantalize your senses.